 Improv quilting can be both exciting and liberating, and scary!
 If you are used to having patterns, templates and a plan, it can be intimidating to begin with this method of quilting.
 Here are some valuable tips to help you get started:

-- Start Small: Begin with small projects like mini quilts, cushion covers, or table runners.
+- Start Small: Begin with small projects like mini quilts, pillow covers, or table runners.
 This allows you to experiment and build confidence in your improvisational skills before tackling larger quilts.

 - Play with Color: Use color as a tool to express your creativity.
 Experiment with unexpected color combinations, play with gradients, or embrace a monochromatic scheme.
 Let your intuition guide your color choices.